skydoves/Flourish/README.md

 ## Usage
 ### Basic Example
-Here is a basic example of implementing `flourish` using `Flourish.Builder` class.
+Here is a basic example of implementing `Flourish` using `Flourish.Builder` class.

 ```java
 Flourish flourish = new Flourish.Builder(parentLayout)